 How do they manage to get it in their hair and down their pants both?
 I don't know -- but I know it happens.
 You can dip junior in the tub -- but what about those clothes, and the carpet, or gasp, the couch?

-Step 1: Scrape off any excess spaghetti sauce from the fabric, being careful not to spread the stain more.
+Step 1: Scrape off any excess spaghetti sauce from the fabric, being careful not to spread it more.

 Step 2: Run the fabric under cold running water (not warmer water), letting the water run over the back of the stain so it does not spread it further or cause the stain to travel through the garment.